Canop/walk_pace/README.md

 And here are my personal conclusions:

 * WalkDir does allow for a much shorter and clearer code
-* WalkDir is a poor choice when performances matter and the operation involves dealing with a lot of files (at least in the cases I tested)
+* WalkDir might be a poor choice when performances matter and the operation involves dealing with a lot of files (at least in the cases I tested)